Amuse Bouche: Poha paired with Pineapple Seltzer

 South India Fritter: Vadai: The food historian KT Achaya (who was also an oil chemist and a food scientist) posits that the Indian deep-fried snack vada or vadai was liked by ancient Tamil people and originated somewhere between 100 CE to 300 CE.
 Made with Urad Dal (skinned black gram), the lentil is soaked, ground into a batter and deep-fried.
 The wet batter is shaped and deep-fried.
 With its signature hole in the middle, like a doughnut, this savoury fritter is full of protein and fried with Cabbage.

 North India Fritter: Bread Pakoda: Green Plantain Bread Pakoda, a street snack that is usually made with a stuffing of boiled potatoes.
 Here stuffed with Indian Raw Plantain to showcase the starchiness of the vegetable that gives almost the same taste and mouthfeel of a potato.

 Central India Fritter: Bhajiya: Vegetables are usually cut and deep-fried with a Chickpea flour that is used to make a batter.
 Again, lending its protein these quick to make fritters are a favourite with a hot cup of tea on any rainy day.

-This street food of India do have common elements like turmeric, spices, herbs and use of legumes as a batter-flour but are very different dishes that are influenced by the geographic location and therefore cuisines of India.
+These street foods of India do have common elements like turmeric, spices, herbs and use of legumes as a batter-flour but are very different dishes that are influenced by the geographic location and therefore cuisines of India.

 Served with Singapore grown Tarragon Flowers from Ground-up Initiative (https://groundupinitiative.org/farm/)